apple1417/bl-sdk-mods/Readme.md

 Compatible with both BL2 and TPS.

 ### Side Mission Randomizer
 Ever felt it was too easy to unlock all your favourite side missions?
-Randomizes the progression order of all side missions.
+This mod randomizes their progression order.
 Turns the lovely (mostly) linear progression graph into a spaghetti nightmare.

 This mod will create other mods in the sdk mod menu for each seed you generate, only one of which can be active at a time.
 If you want to share a seed with friends, select the main mod, open the settings file, and copy paste it over into their settings file.

-If you want to spoil yourself you can also generate a dump of the exact mission progressions.
+If you want to spoil yourself you can also generate a dump of the exact mission progression.

 Compatible with both BL2 and TPS.